AndreaMarcolongo/Hiragana-and-Kanji-OCR-Project/README.md

 ## Introduction
 Repository for my handwritten kanji and hiragana recognition project.

-To download the hiragana dataset go here: https://github.com/inoueMashuu/hiragana-dataset
+To download the initial hiragana dataset go here: https://github.com/inoueMashuu/hiragana-dataset

 Environment used to test the code: Python 3.9.13